J. Craig Venter: Personal life

-After a 12-year marriage to Barbara Rae-Venter, with whom he had a son, Christopher, he married Claire M. Fraser remaining married to her until 2005.
-In late 2008 he married Heather Kowalski.
-They live in the La Jolla neighborhood of San Diego, CA. Venter is an atheist.
+Venter was married to Barbara Rae-Venter for 12 years.
+They had a son together, Christopher.
+He then married Claire M. Fraser and remained married to her until 2005.
+In late 2008, he married Heather Kowalski, and they lived in the La Jolla neighborhood of San Diego, California.
+Venter was an atheist.

-Venter was 75 when he sold his main research building to UCSD in 2022.
-The institute had out grown the space and will be moving to a new facility in 2025.
-The Venter Institute campus in Rockville MD also continues to expand.
-He said he has no intention of retiring.
-He has a home in La Jolla and a ranch in Borrego Springs, California, as well as homes in two small towns in Maine.
-He indulges in two passions: sailing and flying a Cirrus 22T plane, which he calls "the ultimate freedom".
+Venter was 75 when he sold his main research building to UCSD in 2022 for $25 million.
+The institute had outgrown the space and, in May 2025, it was announced that it would be moving to a new facility in downtown San Diego.
+The Venter Institute campus in Rockville, Maryland, also expanded.
+In 2022 he said he had no intention of retiring.
+Besides his home in La Jolla, he had a ranch in Borrego Springs, California, as well as homes in two small towns in Maine.
+He participated in sailing and flying a Cirrus SR22T plane, which he called "the ultimate freedom".

-In popular culture
+Venter died in San Diego, California, on April 29, 2026, at the age of 79.
+He had been hospitalized due to the side effects of the treatment of a recently diagnosed cancer.

+Legacy

+Venter is considered by his peers to have been a pioneer and maverick of genetic sequencing.
+He is credited with the shotgun sequencing method that has since helped reduce the time and cost for sequencing.
+By entering the Human Genome Project at a late stage yet pushing forward quickly with his commercial ties, Venter helped to bring the Project to public attention and make the results of the Project freely available to expand medical research.
+Venter is also considered a forerunner in the field of synthetic biology with the work he did at his institute.

 Venter has been the subject of articles in several magazines, including Wired, The Economist, Australian science magazine Cosmos, and The Atlantic.

-Venter appears in the two-hour 2001 NOVA special, "Cracking the code of life".
+Venter and his work were part of the focus of the 2001 NOVA special, "Cracking the code of life".

-On May 16, 2004, Venter gave the commencement speech at Boston University.

-On December 4, 2007, Venter gave the Dimbleby lecture for the BBC in London.

-Venter gave the Distinguished Public Lecture during the 2007 Michaelmas Term at the James Martin 21st Century School at Oxford University.
-Its title was "Genomics – From humans to the environment".

-Venter delivered the 2008 convocation speech for Faculty of Science honours and specialization students at the University of Alberta.

-In February 2008, he gave a speech about his current work at the TED conference.

 Venter was featured in Time magazine's "The Top 10 Everything of 2008" article.
 Number three in 2008's Top 10 Scientific Discoveries was a piece outlining his work stitching together the 582,000 base pairs necessary to invent the genetic information for a whole new bacterium.

-On May 20, 2010, Venter announced the creation of first self-replicating semi-synthetic bacterial cell.

-In the June 2011 issue of Men's Journal, Venter was featured as the "Survival Skills" celebrity of the month.
-He shared various anecdotes and advice, including stories of his time in Vietnam, as well as mentioning a bout with melanoma on his back, which subsequently resulted in his "giving a pound of flesh" to surgery.

-In May 2011, Venter was the commencement speaker at the 157th commencement of Syracuse University.

-In May 2017, Venter was the guest of honor and keynote speaker at the inauguration ceremony of the Center for Systems Biology Dresden.